 Many children will recover from JDM without any lasting problems.
 Some children may have trouble moving because of shortening of the joints (contractures).
+Some children will develop calcifications in the skin that lead to visible lesions, pain, or decreased range of motion of the joints.
 Other children may have ongoing (chronic) symptoms.
 These may include pain, muscle weakness, and delayed growth.
 There may be damage to bones, joints, lungs, and other internal organs.

 Helping your child live with juvenile dermatomyositis

 Juvenile dermatomyositis can make it hard for a child to take part in school and other activities.
 Work with your child’s school to help teachers and caregivers understand your child’s limits.
 A healthy lifestyle can help improve your child’s quality of life.
 This includes a good diet, exercise, and rest.
+Watch for signs of anxiety or depression and get counseling services if needed.
+Check social media activity and be on the lookout for any signs of bullying.
+Take action if needed.
 A support group may help your child feel less alone or different.

 When should I call my child’s healthcare provider?